+Key Responsibilities

-Members Composition requirements Key Responsibilities • Regularly reviews the composition of the Board and Board committees and In accordance with the Nominating independence of Directors; Committee (NC) requirements of the Regulations, • Mr Tham Sai Choy a majority (four out of six • Identifies, reviews and recommends Board appointments for approval by members of the NC including the (Chairperson) the Board, taking into account the industry knowledge, skills, background, • Mr Olivier Lim NC Chairperson) are INEDs.
-The experience, professional qualifications, age and gender of the candidate (Lead Independent Lead Independent Director is a and the needs of the Board; Director) member of the NC. • Conducts an annual evaluation of the performance of the Board, the Board • Dr Bonghan Cho committees and the Directors; All NC members are required to Ms Punita Lal be re-appointed by the Board • Implements the Board Diversity Policy and reviews its effectiveness; • Mr Peter Seah annually.
-Under the Regulations, • Exercises oversight of the induction programme and continuous • Mr Chng Kai Fong every NC member shall hold development programme for Directors and ensures that first-time directors office until the next annual with no prior experience as a director of a listed company in Singapore general meeting following that undergo relevant training; member's appointment and shall • Reviews and recommends to the Board the re-appointment of each be eligible for re-appointment.
-Director having regard to his/ her performance, commitment and ability to The appointment and recontribute to the Board as well as his/ her age and skillset; appointment of NC members require the prior approval of • Assesses annually whether each Director has sufficient time to discharge his/ her responsibilities; MAS. • Reviews the Board's succession plans for Directors; and • Reviews and recommends for Board approval, the nominations for the appointment and reasons for resignation or dismissal, of relevant senior management staff.
-Audit Committee In accordance with the Financial reporting and disclosure matters requirements of the Regulations, • Monitors the financial reporting process, significant financial reporting • Mr Tham Sai Choy a majority (four out of the six issues and judgements to ensure the integrity of the Group's consolidated (Chairperson) members of the AC including the financial statements; Mr David Ho AC Chairperson) are INEDs. • Reviews the Group's consolidated financial statements, other financial • Ms Punita Lal disclosures (including Basel Pillar 3 disclosures) and any announcements Mr Tham possesses an • Ms Judy Lee relating to the Group's financial performance prior to submission to the accounting qualification and was • Mr Peter Seah formerly the managing partner Board; and Mr Chng Kai Fong and Head of Audit of KPMG. • Provides oversight of external disclosure governance.
-Singapore.
-All members of the Internal controls AC are non-executive directors • Reviews (in parallel with the Board Risk Management Committee) the and have recent and relevant adequacy and effectiveness of internal controls, such as financial, accounting or related financial operational, compliance and information technology controls, as well as risk management expertise or management systems; experience. • Receives updates on significant incidents of non-compliance with laws and regulations and reviews management's investigations of such incidents; • Reviews and monitors remedial action plans to address significant internal control deficiencies identified by management, Group Audit, the external auditor and/ or regulators; • Ensures that there are policies and arrangements in place by which DBS staff from its review.
+- Regularly reviews the composition of the Board and Board committees and independence of Directors; - Identifies, reviews and recommends Board appointments for approval by the Board, taking into account the industry knowledge, skills, background, experience, professional qualifications, age and gender of the candidate and the needs of the Board; - Conducts an annual evaluation of the performance of the Board, the Board committees and the Directors; - Implements the Board Diversity Policy and reviews its effectiveness; - Exercises oversight of the induction programme and continuous development programme for Directors and ensures that first-time directors with no prior experience as a director of a listed company in Singapore undergo relevant training; - Reviews and recommends to the Board the re-appointment of each Director having regard to his/ her performance, commitment and ability to contribute to the Board as well as his/ her age and skillset; - Assesses annually whether each Director has sufficient time to discharge his/ her responsibilities; - Reviews the Board's succession plans for Directors; and - Reviews and recommends for Board approval, the nominations for the appointment and reasons for resignation or dismissal, of relevant senior management staff.

+Financial reporting and disclosure matters

+- Monitors the financial reporting process, significant financial reporting issues and judgements to ensure the integrity of the Group's consolidated financial statements; - Reviews the Group's consolidated financial statements, other financial disclosures (including Basel Pillar 3 disclosures) and any announcements relating to the Group's financial performance prior to submission to the Board; and - Provides oversight of external disclosure governance.

+Internal controls
-and any other persons may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters and ensures that arrangements are also in place for such concerns to be independently investigated and for appropriate follow-up action to be taken;

-• Reviews significant matters raised through the whistle-blowing channel; and • Reviews all material related party transactions (including interested person transactions) and keeps the Board informed of the findings and conclusions
+- Reviews (in parallel with the Board Risk Management Committee) the adequacy and effectiveness of internal controls, such as financial, operational, compliance and information technology controls, as well as risk management systems; - Receives updates on significant incidents of non-compliance with laws and regulations and reviews management's investigations of such incidents; - Reviews and monitors remedial action plans to address significant internal control deficiencies identified by management, Group Audit, the external auditor and/ or regulators; - Ensures that there are policies and arrangements in place by which DBS staff and any other persons may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters and ensures that arrangements are also in place for such concerns to be independently investigated and for appropriate follow-up action to be taken; - Reviews significant matters raised through the whistle-blowing channel; and - Reviews all material related party transactions (including interested person transactions) and keeps the Board informed of the findings and conclusions from its review.